Ontario Ranch Business Park Specific Plan Amendment (PSPA21-002, PGPA21-001)

 Present Land Use

-This document is a Notice of Preparation of a subsequent EIR for an expansion of the Ontario Ranch Business Park Specific Plan.
-The Ontario Ranch Business Park Specific Plan (ORBP SP) was approved in October of 2020 and consisted of a General Plan Amendment (GPA), Specific Plan, Development Plan Review, Tentative Parcel Maps, and a Development Agreement to allow for development of an industrial and business park on eleven parcels covering 85.6 acres in the City.
-The ORBP SP project included eight warehouse buildings ranging from 46,900 square feet (sf) to 618,353 sf, totaling a maximum development of 1,905,027 sf of warehouse and
+The Ontario Ranch Business Park Specific Plan (Approved SP) was approved in October 2020 and consisted of a General Plan Amendment (GPA), Specific Plan, Development Plan Review, Tentative Parcel Maps, and a Development Agreement to allow for development of an industrial and business park on 11 parcels covering 85 acres in the City.
+The Approved SP project included eight warehouse buildings ranging from 46,900 square feet (sf) to 618,353 sf, totaling a maximum development of 1,905,027 sf of warehouse and office uses.
+The Project discussed in this EIR would incorporate the abutting 71.69 acres to the east of the Approved SP site into the overall SP area.

 General Plan Amendment, Specific Plan, Site Plan, Rezone, Land Division (Subdivision, etc.)